cheemaz1/AirBnB-Clone/README.md

 # Challenges Met

 Search By Location
 A lot of problems I encountered occured were while creating the search bar and search function.
 None of the homes were displaying when searching for a particular location.
+I ended up manipulating my homes controller to add conditionals to check whether searchParams present, created a method to query using searchParams insteade of the ID of homes.
+I set my state to include the key of city and value of searchParams and called the route for my Homes Index.

 # Future Implementations